Affinoids in the Lubin-Tate perfectoid space and special cases of the local Langlands correspondence: Cohomology of the reductions

 \subsection{Cohomology of the reductions}

-\begin{Prop}\footnote{Although we compute the cohomology of $Z_{\nu}$ for any $\nu$ (not divisible by $2n$) in this proposition, the cases where $n$ and $\nu$ are coprime are only relevant in our main theorem; we find the result interesting nonetheless.} Let $1\leq \nu < 2n$ be an integer.
-Suppose that $\nu$ is odd and write $\nu =2\mu +1.$ Put $d=\gcd(n, \nu).$ Let $Z_{\nu}$ be the algebraic variety defined in Theorem \ref{Thm:reduction} and $Q_{\nu}$ the quadratic form defined in \ref{subsec:alggps}.
+\begin{Prop}\footnote{Although this proposition allows us to compute the cohomology of $Z_{\nu}$ for any $\nu$ not divisible by $n$, only the cases where $n$ and $\nu$ are coprime are relevant to Main Theorem; we find the result interesting nonetheless.} Let $\nu$ be an integer satisfying $1\leq \nu <n$ or $n+1\leq \nu <2n$.
+Suppose that $\nu$ is odd and write $\nu =2\mu +1.$ Put $d=\gcd(n, \nu).$ Let $Z_{\nu}$ be the algebraic variety defined in Theorem \ref{Thm:reduction}, which we regard as the base change of $Z_{\nu, 0}$ as in Subsection \ref{subsec:alggps}.
 Put